CiscoSecurity/tr-05-serverless-endace/README.md

 - `POST /refer/observables`
   - Accepts a list of observables and filters out unsupported ones.
-  - Builds a search link per each supported observable to pivot back to the underlying external service and look up the observable there.
+  - Builds an Endace Pivot-to-Vision link per each supported observable to pivot back to the underlying external service and look up the observable there.
-  - Builds a browse link per each supported observable to pivot back directly to the observable page.
   - Returns a list of those links.

 - `POST /version`